Month 1, Day 30, Saturday 3:30 p.m.

-The crowd outside was growing thicker as people stopped to watch the commotion, scowling and muttering.
+The crowd outside grew thicker as people stopped to watch the commotion, scowling and muttering.

 The older copper said something to his younger partner, gesturing for them to leave, but the young man ignored him, stepping around the stall to drag the woman out into the street by her arm.

 “Just go out and act vaguely threatening, Huntley.
 They’re going after a woman now.
-I’m worried things could get bad.”
-The mid-day crowd was growing thicker, passersby stopping to scowl at the coppers and whisper to themselves.
+I’m worried things could go poorly.”
+More passersby were now stopping to glare at the coppers, and the muttering was growing louder.

-A thickly-muscled man in a leather apron yelled out an angry remark that Oliver couldn’t quite make out through the carriage’s, but which caused an upsurge of muttering and drew scowls from both the coppers.
-People were beginning to mill around the carriage, blocking the horses, anyway.
+A thickly muscled man in a leather apron yelled out an angry remark that Oliver couldn’t make out, but which roiled the crowd and drew hostile looks from both coppers.
+People were beginning to mill around the carriage, blocking the horses, so they couldn’t leave anyway.